-Portfolio Managers: Paul Kim, Chief Executive Officer of the adviser, and David Berns, Chief Investment Officer of the adviser have each served the Fund as a portfolio manager since it commenced operations in May 2021.
-Mr. Kim and Mr. Berns are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: Paul Kim, Chief Executive Officer of the adviser, and David Berns, Chief Investment Officer of the adviser, Shailesh Gupta, Managing Director of the adviser, Michael Green, Managing Director and Chief Strategist of the adviser, have each served the Fund as a portfolio manager since it commenced operations in September 2021.
+Mr. Kim, Dr. Berns, Mr. Green, and Mr. Gupta are jointly and primarily responsible for the management of the Fund.